 Manage DNS in your network

-You don't need to design a network or configure DHCP as it is automatically done in a single place - the NetBird Management service.
+With NetBird, you don't need to worry about designing your private network or configuring DHCP as it is automatically done in a single place - the NetBird Management service.
 NetBird assigns and automatically distributes IP addresses to your peers.
-Once peers have IPs, they can communicate with one another and establish direct encrypted WireGuard® tunnels.
-You can use these IPs to access the services running on the connected peers (e.g., SSH).
+Once your peers have their IP addresses, they can communicate with each other, establish direct encrypted WireGuard® tunnels, and access services running on connected peers, such as SSH.
 Even though we trust our memory capacity, there is a limit to what we can remember, especially when it comes to IP addresses like this one, 100.128.185.34.

 Starting v0.11.0, NetBird automatically assigns a domain name